ajdiaz/timeline/man/tl-event.1.md

 : Get the event information for the event idenfied by the specific timeline index number or EID (when *\-\-eid* is present).

+# ABBREVIATIONS

+Message used in post and reply will be parsed and some symbols can be replaced by others.
+We call these abbreviations.
+For instance you can add a abbreviation using the *abbr* command (see *tl*(1)) to create an abbreviation *:lol:* to be replaced by *:-D*.

+Since version 1.9 Timeline support emojis natively, so no specific abbreviations are required.
+Just enable it using config setting *input.emojis* to *true*

+# CONFIG SETTINGS

+*input.emojis*=*false*

+: if true support natively emojis.
+Symbols like *:love:*, or *:smile:* will be replaced by the proper emoji code.
+You can use the *abbr* command to list all.

 # SEE ALSO